Content below curated by @moftasa & @MaliciaRogue. Translations in French and Arabic coming shortly. Content is regularly updated.

 2- Franciscan Catholic school in Suez has been burned down (source)

-3- Catholic school in Minya attacked, burned down, nuns inside beat up (source)
+3- a Catholic school in Minya attacked, burned down, nuns inside beat up (source)

 Images from burnt churches nationwide as they arrive.